 Creativity in Benefits Packages Will Give Companies a Competitive Edge

-Wellness isn’t the only workplace perk that will continue to dominate in 2017.
+Wellness isn’t the only workplace perk that will continue to dominate.
 There are actually many others, too.
 Yes, pay is still most important, but once you get past that and healthcare benefits, people are looking for flexibility, which shows in the increase of the number of freelance positions, as we mentioned earlier.

 Casual Attire in the Workplace Will Become More Common